MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Each decoded value in the value list SHALL be an IP address of the appropriate family in standard textual format {{!RFC5952}}.
-To enable simpler parsing, this `pair` MUST NOT contain escape sequences.
+To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.

 The wire format for each parameter is a sequence of IP addresses in network byte order.
 Like an A or AAAA RRSet, the list of addresses represents an